jpwhalley/Data_science_in_Python_2022/Day_3/README.md

 How to understand this dataset?

 No doubt there is high redundancy amongst the samples, so reducing them from ~15000 to a smaller number could be really helpful into interpreting the dataset (in this case for projecting the gene expression and genes into one value for each sample for each principal component).

+### Clustering

+From the gene expression data, we know that we have 4 groups.
+Using a k-means clustering algorithm on the PCA data; can we recover these groups?